MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-devguide-direct-methods.md

 #### Example

-This example will allow you to securely initiate a request to invoke a Direct Method on an IoT device registered to an Azure IoT Hub.
+This example will allow you to securely initiate a request to invoke a direct method on an IoT device registered to an Azure IoT hub.

 To begin, use the [Microsoft Azure IoT extension for Azure CLI](https://github.com/Azure/azure-iot-cli-extension) to create a SharedAccessSignature.